joaobarreira05/SecureShare/README.md

 The application is configured via the `.env` file.
 Feel free to modify the variables in said file to change the configuration of the application.
+Make sure to look at the .env.example file to see the default admin credentials.
 | Variable | Description |
 | :--- | :--- |
 | `PROJECT_NAME` | Name of the application. |